D4102R0R1

 Abstract

-We propose to relax the specification of erasure and insertion operations in vector, inplace_vector and deque, allowing implementations to use relocation instead of assignment to shift elements.
+We propose to change the type requirements of erasure and insertion operations in vector, inplace_vector and deque, enabling implementations to use relocation instead of assignment to shift elements, and extending these operations to types that are move-constructible but not move-assignable.

 1. Changelog